shindelr/shindelr/README.md

     <ul>
       <li>My team and I developed this project for <a href="https://www.agbizlogic.com">AgBiz Logic</a>.
 Our work resides under an NDA as this is an industry partner to                 Oregon State University.</li>
       <li>Developed a RESTful API Endpoint in Django.</li>
-      <li>Implemented a fully automated Python script to grab a spreadsheet from Cornell University containing EIQ values and load them into a JSON using Pandas.</li>
+      <li>Implemented a fully automated Python script to grab a spreadsheet from Cornell University containing EIQ values and loaded them into a JSON using Pandas.</li>
     </ul>

   <h3>Research & Data Processing</h3>